-- iv.
+- providing mobile toilets, cost of shipping and delivering supplies, or - iv.
 Financing the provision of permanent or temporary infrastructure (For example, marquee tents to accommodate additional beds). - 2.2.4 Qualifying Recipient Parties The donations and contributions should be made to any government or private hospital, government departments/agencies, or registered non-governmental agencies which are non-profit oriented and not politically affiliated. - 2.3.
 Procedures to Claim Tax Deduction from the Inland Revenue Board of Malaysia (IRBM) 2.3.1 The claim for the tax deduction on the approved charitable and community projects must be made in the income tax return form for the relevant year of assessment.
-The following supporting documents must be kept and will be needed for the IRBM's review purposes: - i.
-The original approval letter by the MoF; and - Original acknowledgement of donation from the government or non-governmental bodies/ organisations (as seen in Appendix 1 of the Guidelines)
+The following supporting documents must be kept and will be needed for the IRBM's review purposes:

+- The original approval letter by the MoF; and - ii.
+Original acknowledgement of donation from the government or non-governmental bodies/ organisations (as seen in Appendix 1 of the Guidelines)